renctan/mongo-solr/README.md

 The scripts can run on both v1.8.7 and 1.9.x, but it is not fully tested on v1.8.7, so it is recommended to use this with v1.9.

+# Installation

+Simply run the install task to install the dameon and the shell plugin client:

+    sudo rake gem:install

 # Usage

-Simply run the mongo_solr.rb on the root directory.
+To run the daemon, simply call the executable after installing.
 For more details on the configurable options, run the script with the -h option:

-    ruby mongo_solr.rb -h
+    msolrd -h

 # External Gem Dependencies: